padok-team/terraform-aws-route53-zone/README.md

 #    - NS records for delegation to the child zone
 #    - A certificate
 #
-#  - The other one it managed by Terraform,
+#  - The other one it managed by Terraform:
 #    - Therefore created by it
 #    - And will get a wildcard certificate
 #
-# Note: Certificates for the child zones, will stay disabled until you have performed zone delegation
+# Note: Certificates for the child zones will stay disabled until you have performed zone delegation

-# This example will use your local credentials + Paris region
+# This example will use your local credentials in Paris region
 provider "aws" {
   region = "eu-west-3"
 }

-# Setup a root domain + a child domain
+# Setup a root domain and a child domain
 locals {
   domain_root = "libtime.XXX.fr"
   domain      = format("zone-app.%s", local.domain_root)